Table of Contents

-The Lord backs up His words by doing what He says because He cannot alter His character (James 1:17; Ps.
-111:5, 9).
-God changes not (Mal.
-3:6).
-And it is precisely because God does not change that His eternal purpose toward His people will stand forever.
+The Lord backs up His words by doing what He says because He cannot alter His character (James 1:17; Psalms 111:5, 9).
+He changes not (Malachi 3:6).
+And it is precisely because He does not change that His eternal purpose toward His people will stand forever.

 Jesus affirms God’s faithfulness saying, “Heaven and earth shall pass away, but my words shall not pass away” (Matthew 24:35).
-The policies of even the greatest men of earth change, but the principles of God are steadfast forever.
-“The grass withers, the flower fades, But the word of our God stands forever” (Isaiah 40:8 NKJV).
+The policies of even the greatest men of earth may change, but the principles of God are steadfast forever.
+“The grass withers, the flower fades, But the word of our God stands forever” (Isaiah 40:8).

-And God goes out of His way to guarantee Himself for all eternity: “My covenant will I not break, nor alter the thing that is gone out of my lips” (Psalm 89:34).
+God guarantees His Promises for all eternity: “My covenant will I not break, nor alter the thing that is gone out of my lips” (Psalm 89:34).
 In the covenant, God pledged His own holy nature.
-If God should fail in His part of the agreement, it would prove that God is not a holy God.
-But His holiness is everlastingly constant and unalterable.
+If God should fail in His part of the agreement, it would prove that He is not a holy God.
+But His holiness is everlastingly constant and unalterable (1 Peter 1:16).

-You can trust the promises that are found in the Word of God — they are a solid and immovable rock that you can stand on forever (Luke 6:47, 48).
-If you have God’s Word, then you have NOTHING to fear.
+You can trust the promises that are found in the Word of God — they are solid and immovable rock that you can stand on forever.
+Jesus said, “Whoever comes to Me, and hears My sayings and does them, I will show you whom he is like: He is like a man building a house, who dug deep and laid the foundation on the rock.
+And when the flood arose, the stream beat vehemently against that house, and could not shake it, for it was founded on the rock” (Luke 6:47, 48).
+Therefore, if you are standing on God’s Word, then you have NOTHING to fear.